Yoga Nidra Guiding Language: 9 Pillars for the Language of Ease

 2. Invitational Language: Prioritizing Autonomy

 Yoga Nidra is a practice of freedom.
 By using non-command, invitational language, you create a trauma-aware space where the student remains at the center of their own experience.
-We never demand; we always invite - honoring the practitioner's agency at every stage of the journey.
+We always invite, honoring the practitioner's agency at every stage of the journey.

 Guiding Cue: "You’re invited to notice... you might choose to... if you’d like."